MathRobin/Never-Consent/README.md

 ## Contribute

 Don't hesitate to clone and PR this repo, or to open an issue with some details on which platform is not supported.

+### Dependencies
+To push a new release, script use [jq](https://stedolan.github.io/jq/download/) a lightweight and flexible command-line JSON processor.

 ## Test
 Here are a list of sites for each platform where you can try your PRs if you want.
 Don't hesitate to enrich this section: